What is a resolved-position count?

 What the count feeds

-The resolved-position count is the sample-size gate in the deterministic four-state read used on the analyzer, the skill badge, and the cohort scans, evaluated top-down with demotions first:
+The resolved-position count is the sample-size gate in the deterministic four-state read used on the analyzer, the skill badge, and the cohort scans, evaluated top-down with the sufficiency gates first.
+(Since the 2026-07-15 reframe, high single-event concentration is a descriptive style label, not a gate; the flagged state is reserved for a future integrity screen.)

-- Insufficient: fewer than 30 resolved positions, or no usable interval.
+- Insufficient: the record is not scored on resolved outcomes, holds fewer than 30 resolved positions, collapses into fewer than 20 independent resolved events, or yields no usable interval.
 Too thin to tell an edge from chance either way.

 - Not separable from chance: the 95 percent interval includes zero.
 Not a claim of no skill; a claim that the record cannot establish one at this sample size.